-It had been modernised in 1964 when it was renamed ABC and then further altered when after a four month closure it reopened on 6 May 1974 as a triple cinema.
-From the sizes of the cinemas (ABC1: 490 seats, ABC2: 289 seats and ABC3: 268 seats) I assume this was not a drop wall conversion but an internal rebuilding, so most likely when the building was converted to bingo and then a pub, there was little left to preserve!
+It was modernised in 1964 when it was renamed ABC and then further altered when after a four month closure it reopened on 6th May 1974 as a triple cinema.
+From the sizes of the cinemas (ABC1: 490 seats, ABC2: 289 seats and ABC3: 268 seats) I assume this was not a drop wall conversion but an internal rebuilding, so most likely when the building was later converted to a Crown Bingo Club and then a pub, there was little left to preserve!

 Interesting exterior, largely intact, with a monumental corner entrance over five storeys.
 Built in brick with stone dressed windows (demi lune shaped in many instances), the cinema also contained a stage, ballroom and cafe.
 The exterior wall of the auditorium as viewed from the rear is circular.

 The Crown pub was closed suddenly on 2nd January 2015.